 In the fall of 2016, the Texas Education Agency (TEA) announced a new comprehensive strategic plan outlining the Agency’s transformative effort to improve alignment, focus, and performance in service of strengthening academic outcomes for over five million students in public schools across Texas.
 This effort, which included extensive research and stakeholder engagement, resulted in the… Read more »

 This document was developed by the Texas Association of School Boards (TASB), and contains forms and procedures for LEAs related to the dispute of student eligibility for services under the McKinney-Vento homeless education provisions.
 The document contains two forms: Exhibit A: Dispute of Eligibility, School Selection, or Enrollment Under the McKinney-Vento Homeless Assistance Act—3 pages… Read more »

-This guidance was issued in July, 2016; updated in March, 2017.
-(The update includes changes to Section J: Transportation.)
+This guidance was issued in July, 2016; updated in August 2018.
 The Education for Homeless Children and Youth (EHCY) program is authorized under Title VII-B of the McKinney-Vento Homeless Assistance Act (42 U.S.C.
 11431 et seq.)
 (McKinney-Vento Act).
-The McKinney-Vento Act was originally authorized in 1987 and… Read more »
+The McKinney-Vento Act was originally authorized in 1987 and most recently re-authorized in December 2015 by the… Read more »

 This brief guide was prepared by the Texas Department of Family & Protective Services (DFPS).

 All schools that maintain a website must post post information on their websites about local programs and services available to assist homeless students.